itsphily/qualitative_coding_agent/final_markdown_files/04_Malaria_Consortium/01_Summaries/2021 GiveWell Summary.md

 We believe that Malaria Consortium could use more funding than it expects to receive to support its SMC work in its current countries of operation (Burkina Faso, Chad, Nigeria, and Togo) in 2022-23.
 In short:

-**Available funding:** As of March 2020, Malaria Consortium held $53.5 million in funding available to support its work.19
+**Available funding:** As of March 2020, Malaria Consortium held $53.5 million in funding available to support its work.
 **Expected funding:** We project that Malaria Consortium will receive an additional $43 million to support its work over the next three years.
-**Spending opportunities:** Malaria Consortium has identified opportunities to spend up to $141.2 million over the next three years.
-In sum, we estimate that Malaria Consortium could use up to an additional $44.7 million to support its work in its current countries of operation (Burkina Faso, Chad, Nigeria, and Togo) in 2022-23.
+**Spending opportunities:** Malaria Consortium has identified opportunities to spend up to $141.2 million over the next three years.19 In sum, we estimate that Malaria Consortium could use up to an additional $44.7 million to support its work in its current countries of operation (Burkina Faso, Chad, Nigeria, and Togo) in 2022-23.

 More details and calculations in this spreadsheet.
 Below, we discuss our approach to assessing Malaria Consortium's room for more funding.